Testimony of a Righteous Gentile

 Born to a Christian family in Germany in 1900, Hermann Graebe grew up in poverty – his father worked as a weaver and his mother cleaned houses.
 Hermann also grew up one of the few Protestants in a mostly Catholic area, so he knew about being different.
-This soon proved invaluable as he became an adult, trained to be an engineer, and showed himself an advocate and ally of the Jewish people, both in action and in testimony.
+This soon proved invaluable as he became an adult, trained to be an engineer, and showed himself a Hero of the Holocaust, both in action and in testimony.

 Speaking Out Against the Nazis

 In 1931, Graebe joined the nascent Nazi party, but soon learned of its evil, long before this evil became known to the world.
 In 1934, just one year after Hitler took control of Germany, Graebe objected to the Nazis’ campaign against Jewish businesses.
 His speaking up led to Hermann’s arrest by the Gestapo and several months in prison.

 After his release, Graebe worked on construction in western Germany before being sent to Ukraine after the Nazi invasion of the Soviet Union.
 And in Ukraine, Graebe would soon witness some of the Nazis’ atrocities.

 On October 5, 1942, near Dubno, he saw an SS firing squad machine gun 5,000 Jewish men, women, and children – all of them naked and lined up in front of pits.
 Witnessing this pushed Graebe to act.

 In July 1942, he learned that the Nazis planned to liquidate (murder) the Jews in the Rovno Ghetto.
 112 of these Jews worked construction for Graebe, so he rushed to the ghetto with their papers – also threatening the Nazis with his gun – and secured their release right as the Nazis prepared to murder them.